Author: Natassha Dhanda

 • Decided it should provide present suggestions

-• Liaised with warehouse volunteers for recommendations
+• Liaised with warehouse volunteers for recommendation

-• Since this is a Christmas version with new information that would be difficult to fit into a normal FOTW post, I created a cover and planned to test out engagement
+• Since this is a Christmas version with new information that would be difficult to fit into a normal FOTW post, I created a cover

 FOTW cover

-Created a ‘Day in a Life’, resolved Excel issues and scheduled a graphic.
+Created a ‘Day in a Life’, resolved Excel issues and scheduled a graphic

 • I worked on the Excel poster, designing it so it doesn’t look like a spreadsheet.
 Despite my little knowledge of Excel, it wasn’t too difficult, so I formatted the design